SineStriker/fsnotifier/README.md

 ## Brief

-C++ cross-platform file system watcher library using JetBrains fsnotifier.
+Qt/C++ cross-platform file system watcher library using JetBrains fsnotifier.

+If you're using Qt and QFileSystemWatcher can't meet your demands, try this one.

 ## JetBrains IntelliJ IDEA